JetBrains/kotlin-web-site/docs/topics/enum-classes.md

 In Kotlin 1.9.0, the `entries` property is introduced as a replacement for the `values()` function.
 The `entries` property returns a pre-allocated immutable list of your enum constants.
-This is particularly useful when you are working with [collections](collections-overview.md) and can you help you avoid [performance issues](https://github.com/Kotlin/KEEP/blob/master/proposals/enum-entries.md#examples-of-performance-issues).
+This is particularly useful when you are working with [collections](collections-overview.md) and can help you avoid [performance issues](https://github.com/Kotlin/KEEP/blob/master/proposals/enum-entries.md#examples-of-performance-issues).

 For example:
 ```kotlin